Where is Iceland?

 How do I get there?

 - There are several daily non-stop flights to Iceland from North America and Europe.
 Flights land at Keflavik International Airport (48 km or 30 miles southwest from Reykjavik).
-Icelandair and WOW Air are the two Icelandic airlines that offer flights to Iceland.
-Numerous foreign airlines also fly to Iceland from all over the world.
+Icelandair is the only Icelandic airline in Iceland but there are numerous foreign airlines that also fly to Iceland from all over the world.

 How big is Iceland?